On Landis' conjecture for positive Schr\"odinger operators on graphs: Estimates of norms on for the resolvent asymptotics

 Thus, since $ a^2d/k\leq a^{2}< 2 $, we can estimate the series by the first summand and obtain under the constraints $ f=g=0 $

 From this, we infer for $ |x| =1 $

 and thus, as $ |\cdot |_{a}$ is a norm, $ m_{a}|x_{a}|\leq \sqrt{2a^{2}d} |x|$.
 This finishes the proof. \end{proof}

 {\bf Acknowledgments:} The authors gratefully acknowledge the financial support of the DFG.
 U.D. and Y.P. acknowledge the support of the Israel Science Foundation (grant 637/19) founded by the Israel Academy of Sciences and Humanities.
 U.D. is also supported in part by a fellowship from the Lady Davis Foundation.

-The authors also want to thank Rupert Frank and Dirk Hundertmark for the helpful references to the literature as well as Ira Herbst and Richard Froese for explanations on their earlier results.
+{The authors are indebted to the anonymous referee for providing insightful comments that improved the quality of the manuscript.} The authors also want to thank Rupert Frank and Dirk Hundertmark for the helpful references to the literature as well as Ira Herbst and Richard Froese for explanations on their earlier results.

+{\bf Data availability statement:} The authors declare that the data supporting the findings of this study are available within the paper.